securityclippy/coredns/plugin/forward/README.md

 }
 ~~~

-Load-balance all requests between three resolvers, one of which has a IPv6 address.
+Load balance all requests between three resolvers, one of which has a IPv6 address.

 ~~~ corefile
 . {